-There’s nothing better than diving into an old classic adventure book.
-They can inspire us, teach us and change the way we live our life’s!
+There’s nothing better than diving into a classic adventure book.
+Pick whichever book you fancy, and soon enough you’ll realise, they can inspire us, teach us and even change the way we live our life’s!

-Having recently visited Edinburgh, where I finally went to Armchair Bookstore and Portugal, where we had a chance to gawk at Impressive Mafra Library, we decided to write about our favourite adventure books.
+Having recently visited Edinburgh, where I finally went to feast my eyes upon stacked shelves at Armchair Bookstore and Portugal, where we had a chance to gawk at Impressive Mafra Library, we decided to write about our favourite adventure books.

 So below is a list of books we are reading, have read and most likely will read once again in the future.
 To be honest, it’s hard to choose which is the best, as each and single one takes you on a different kind of adventure.